sventschui/swc/ARCHITECTURE.md

 #### `/ecmascript/transforms/src/optimization`

 Contains code related to making code faster on runtime.
-Currently only small set of optimization is implemented.
+Currently only a small set of optimizations is implemented.

 ## Tests

-swc uses [official ecmascript conformance test suite called test262][test262] for testing.
+swc uses [the official ecmascript conformance test suite called test262][test262] for testing.

-Parser tests ensures that parsed result of test262/pass is identical with test262/pass-explicit.
+Parser tests ensure that the parsed results of test262/pass are identical with test262/pass-explicit.

-Codegen tests ensures that generated code is equivalent to goldened reference files located at [tests/references](ecmascript/codegen/tests/references).
+Codegen tests ensure that the generated code is equivalent to the goldened reference files located at [tests/references](ecmascript/codegen/tests/references).

 [enum_kind]: https://rustdoc.swc.rs/enum_kind/derive.Kind.html
 [string_enum]: https://rustdoc.swc.rs/string_enum/derive.StringEnum.html